Legally reviewed by:

 As a cyclist, it’s crucial to understand that your rights come with responsibilities.
 Just like drivers, you are required to follow all traffic laws, including stopping at red lights, yielding to pedestrians, and obeying speed limits.
 By doing so, you not only ensure your safety but also contribute to the overall safety of the road for all users.

-If you are involved in a bicycle accident in California, a personal injury attorney with experience in bicycle accidents can help you navigate the legal process, negotiate with insurance companies, and ensure that you receive the compensation you deserve for your injuries and other damages.
+If you are involved in a bicycle accident in California, it is important to notify your insurance company as soon as possible to ensure proper assistance and claim processing.
+You should also exchange information with the other party involved in the accident, including contact details, driver’s license numbers, and insurance information.
+A personal injury attorney with experience in bicycle accidents can help you navigate the legal process, negotiate with insurance companies, and ensure that you receive the compensation you deserve for your injuries and other damages.
 Schedule a consultation with Setareh Law by calling (310) 659-1826 or filling out our contact form to schedule a consultation.